botpress/readme/docs/Quick Start/build.md

 You just created a new Node!
 Notice that since you dragged out from the edge of the Start Node, it automatically transitioned to the new Node.

 Now, let's add the greeting.
-To do this, we need to add a Card to the new Node.
+To do this, we need to add a <Glossary>Card</Glossary> to the new Node:

-#### Add a Card

-1. In your new Node, select **Add Card**.
+3. In your new Node, select **Add Card**.
 This will open the Cards menu.
-2. Select the **Text** Card.
+4. Select the **Text** Card.
-3. In the **Message to send** field, enter "Hello!
+5. In the **Message to send** field, enter "Hello!
 I'm a helpful bot!".

-Done!
 Your bot will now display this message at the start of each new conversation.

-All that's left to do now is connect your new Node to the Autonomous Node.
+All that's left to do now is connect your new Node to the Autonomous Node:

-#### Connect your Nodes

-1. Click and hold the right edge of the new Node.
+6. Click and hold the right edge of the new Node.
-2. Drag outwards to create a new transition.
+7. Drag outwards to create a new transition.
-3. Release on the left edge of the Autonomous Node.
+8. Release on the left edge of the Autonomous Node.
 This will create a transition from the new Node to the Autonomous Node.

-This ensures that after displaying the greeting, your bot continues to chat with the user.
+This ensures that after displaying the greeting, your bot uses the Autonomous Node to continue chatting with the user.

+### Add custom instructions

+Now that your bot has a greeting, let's add some custom instructions for when it's interacting with a user.

+We can do this using the

 # Step 2: Test your bot